 We know that you didn’t expect to come out of surgery doing much worse than you already were when you went into the procedure.
 You had an expectation that the surgery would make something better, not worse.
 We know that dealing with the adverse effects of a botched surgery can be very trying and tiring.
 While you try to heal from the surgical errors, we can work on your behalf to get your case moving forward.

-There are several types of injuries that can happen during a surgery.
+There are several types of injuries that can happen during surgery.
 Some of those are caused by the surgeon’s negligence.
-Anesthesia mistakes, left-behind equipment, damaged organs near the surgical site and failing to use proper procedures are some of the cases we are familiar with.
+Anesthesia mistakes, left-behind equipment, damaged organs near the surgical site, and failing to use proper procedures are some of the cases we are familiar with.